 In 2008-2009 there weren’t any sites that allowed someone to easily stream audio or video to.
 Services like YouTube Live, Twitch, Facebook Live, etc — None of that was available and bandwidth was a finite resource for many, so a lot of fine tuning was required to allow 50-60 simultaneous streams.

 Looking back, I’m not sure how I initially built up the courage, seeing how I didn’t (and still don’t) know any songs.
-Everything I did was improvisational and highly dependent on my mood or ability to not get “writer’s block” while performing.
+Everything I did was improvisational and results were highly dependent on my mood or ability to not get “writer’s block” while performing.
 Streams and concerts followed the same pattern: Start by playing with familiar chords and then see where it goes without stopping once.
 As soon as I stop, it’s over.
 I thought of it like a game where the goal is to not get cornered and run out of viable moves.

 Performing in front of a crowd got easier over time, but the logistics of planning, disassembling gear, packing, unpacking, assembling, etc was a bit too much.
-With live services like YouTube and Twitch now available and appealing to a wider audience, it makes streaming a lot more enjoyable.
+With live services like YouTube and Twitch now available and appealing to a wider audience, it makes music streaming a lot more enjoyable.

 The gear is mostly built around the Yamaha P-155 and is driven by a PC containing the MIDI mapping and sound sampling used to produce a number of different effects and instruments based on the logic that I have programmed in each key.
 Combining the software multitasking and hardware controls (piano keys, foot pedals, switches) I can double or even triple the values of what each key does.
 I can dynamically introduce instruments to fill the sound a bit more while still adhering to an improvisational cadence.
 I don’t create any recordings where I am mixing or doing post production to–mostly because it’s not an area of interest.
 Everything you hear is coming from a live source and completely stops if I lift my hands from the keyboard.